 Depending on weather, equipment and labor, beef farmers can choose the system that fits best.

-By Jim Isleib & Frank Wardynski
+February 1, 2018 by Jim Isleib & Frank Wardynski

 An over-wintering cow-calf beef herd produces manure – quite a lot of it.